mauvehed/kevvy/README.md

 - **kevvy** follows good practices of security, but 100% security cannot be assured.
 - **kevvy** is provided **"as is"** without any **warranty**.
 Use at your own risk.

-_For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._
+_Please report security vulnerabilities privately via **GitHub's Private Vulnerability Reporting feature** (go to the 'Security' tab -> 'Report a vulnerability').
+For more information on our security practices, see our [security policy](docs/SECURITY.md)._

 ## License